 Q1: What businesses are eligible?

-Eligible businesses will include: (a) small business concerns (which typically qualify under the SBA Act – these are typically local bars, restaurants, hair salons, barbershops, etc.), and (b) any other businesses (even if they do not meet the “small business concern” definition under the SBA Act), nonprofits (under 501(c)(3)), veterans’ organizations (under 501(c)(19)) or tribal businesses with not more than: (i) 500 employees, or (ii) if greater than, the maximum size standard in number of employees for a particular industry set forth in the SBA's size standards tool (which may yeild a revenue limit instead of an employee headcount limit).
+Eligible businesses will include: (a) small business concerns (which typically qualify under the SBA Act – these are typically local bars, restaurants, hair salons, barbershops, etc.), and (b) any other businesses (even if they do not meet the “small business concern” definition under the SBA Act), nonprofits (under 501(c)(3)), veterans’ organizations (under 501(c)(19)) or tribal businesses with not more than: (i) 500 employees, or (ii) if greater than, the maximum size standard in number of employees for a particular industry set forth in the SBA's size standards tool (which may yield a revenue limit instead of an employee headcount limit).
 There is also an exception to the 500-employee limit for certain businesses that are NAICS Code 72 (accommodations and food service) that have less than 500 employees at each store/location.
 The Act also delegates more authority to lenders on borrower eligibility determinations without requiring the lenders to go through all the usual SBA hurdles and steps.
 The application and loan origination process should be much quicker and streamlined than typical Section 7(a) loans, in order to be consistent with the main goal of the Act – get necessary cash to businesses as quickly as possible.

 Q2: Must a business include parent businesses, subsidiaries or related affiliates in measuring its revenue or headcount?